Court dissolves marriage on couple’s agreement

 It also ordered that a copy of the ruling be made available to the husband.

-Raji was ordered to pay the sum of N10,000 monthly for the child’s feeding and upkeep.
+Raji was ordered to pay the sum of N10, 000 monthly for the child feeding and upkeep.

 He was also granted the opportunity to have unlimited access to the child, but at a reasonable time.